sky2464/conductor/README.md

-# Conductor Extension for Gemini CLI
+# Conductor

 **Measure twice, code once.**

-Conductor is a Gemini CLI extension that enables **Context-Driven Development**.
-It turns the Gemini CLI into a proactive project manager that follows a strict protocol to specify, plan, and implement software features and bug fixes.
+Conductor is an AI-powered development framework that enables **Context-Driven Development**.
+It turns your AI coding assistant into a proactive project manager that follows a strict protocol to specify, plan, and implement software features and bug fixes.

 Instead of just writing code, Conductor ensures a consistent, high-quality lifecycle for every task: **Context -> Spec & Plan -> Implement**.

 The philosophy behind Conductor is simple: control your code.
 By treating context as a managed artifact alongside your code, you transform your repository into a single source of truth that drives every agent interaction with deep, persistent project awareness.

+## Supported Platforms

+Conductor works with multiple AI coding assistants:

+- **Gemini CLI** — Uses TOML command files in `commands/conductor/`
+- **VS Code GitHub Copilot** — Uses Markdown prompt files in `.github/prompts/`

 ## Features